Miksel90/Js-Frameworks-CA/README.md

 GadgetVault is created using React and the an E-Commerce API as my Course Assignment for the JavaScript Frameworks course at Noroff.

-main features of the application are:
+The main features of the application are:

 - Built with React
 - Zustand for state management